ZupIT/beagle-docs/content/en/resources/customization/beagle-for-backend/_index.md

 ---
 title: Beagle for Backend
-weight: 190
+weight: 194
-description: 'Here, you''ll find the main customizations provided for backend.'
+description: Here, you'll find the main customizations provided for backend.
 ---

 ---